Next Generation Air Transportation System: Privatization

-Before a meeting to discuss air traffic control privatization, U.S. House of Representatives Committee on Transportation and Infrastructure staff sent a letter in May 2017 to the committee members noting a 35-year legacy of failed air traffic control modernization management, including NextGen.
+Before a meeting to discuss air traffic control privatization, the U.S. House of Representatives Committee on Transportation and Infrastructure staff sent a letter in May 2017 to the committee members noting a 35-year legacy of failed air traffic control modernization management, including NextGen.
 The letter said the FAA initially described NextGen as fundamentally transforming how air traffic would be managed.
 However, in 2015 the National Research Council explained that NextGen, as currently executed, was not broadly transformational and that it is a set of programs to implement a suite of incremental changes to the National Airspace System (NAS).

 Criticism of NextGen led to a renewed drive to reform air traffic control, supported by the Trump Administration, by moving this function from the government to a not-for-profit, independent entity managed by a professional board of directors.
 Privatization was an effort to improve the pace of NAS modernization, and is supported by Airlines for America, the industry trade organization for the leading U.S. airlines.
 However, the general aviation community resists it because it may increase their costs of operation.

 In 2018, the leading advocate for privatization, Rep. Bill Shuster, ended his effort as there was not enough support for it despite bipartisan support among lawmakers, industry, and labor groups.
 During a luncheon at the Aero Club of Washington in 2024, the former representative said he still believes in privatization.
 With President Trump returning to the White House in 2025, there may be renewed interest for it to happen.